 Plenty of trees line the fairways and create some narrow chutes to contend with from the blue tees.
 Things tend to open up a little after that and the greens are accessible.
 There is a lot of OB in play, as well, if you happen to stray beyond the tree line on most holes.
 So you always have to be fearful of spraying it too far.

 The setting at Rancho Maria is also very nice.
 It’s right off of Highway 1 and a few holes line the main road, overlooking the farmland across the street in the flat part of the valley—which happened to have a thin layer of morning fog rolling across for a very beautiful backdrop.
 On the other side of the course are some beautiful golden rolling hills, where plenty of cows were out grazing.
 There are no houses around the course and it’s a a great atmosphere for golf.

-The course was in excellent condition I thought.
+I thought the course was in excellent condition.
 The greens were pretty quick and smooth, and very soft/receptive in the early morning.
 The fairways were in great shape.
-They had some thin areas here and there, but mostly excellent.
+They had some thin areas here and there, but were mostly excellent.
 The rough was good and would get a bit spottier the further you strayed from the fairways.
 Beyond the tree lines it was mostly just dirt and hardpan as you neared the OB stakes, giving you even more incentive to stay inside the trees.

 My only real concern on this course is the amount of exposed roots on the outer edges of fairways and in all the rough below the old growth trees.
 If you are near the trees, pay careful attention to the ground underneath your ball to avoid injury.
 The bunkers were damp and heavy in the morning, but the few I found had good sand.